 However, making your own soil mix can be more time-consuming.

 Ultimately, deciding whether to buy pre-made soil or make your own will depend on your preferences and circumstances.
 If you’re short on time or don’t have much experience with soil science, buying pre-made soil may be the better option.
 If you’re willing to put in the time and effort to create a custom soil mix, making your own could be a cost-effective and rewarding choice.
+My favorite chunky houseplant soil mix to buy is from Sol Soils.

 Best Ingredients for Manjula Pothos Soil